MinhMPA/minhmpa.github.io/outreach.md

 ## Physicists To-Go

 This is similar to Skype a Scientist, but managed by the American Physical Society (APS).
-It is my understanding that it is currently limited to within the US.
+If you are in the US, consider signing up <a href="https://www.aps.org/programs/outreach/physiciststogo.cfm">here</a>.

 <hr />